juhaszb/biztprot/README.txt

 Client: Navigate into the client folder and issue the following command: g++ -std=c++17 gemerate.cpp main.cpp crypto.cpp -g -o client.o -l:cryptopp

+Before starting the client for the first time you have to copy the key from the server. (public.key)

+(You have to start the server first)

 Now you can start by starting the server with: ./server.o